Payakan98/Payakan98/README.md

-# Islem Chokri - Junior Application Security Engineer — Backend Java/Python
+# Islem Chokri - Junior Backend Java/Python - Application Security

 Backend developer who gets unreasonably excited about clean architecture, JWT flows, and fraud detection pipelines.
 I build things that are secure by design not by accident.